Jenelle Evans’ Mother Barbara Speaks Out Against Son-In-Law Following Wedding Snub: ‘I’ve Been Crying’

-Jenelle Evans’ estranged mother Barbara just aired her grievances over not being invited to her daughter’s wedding ceremony on Saturday, September 23.
+Jenelle Evans’ estranged mother, Barbara, just aired her grievances over not being invited to her daughter’s wedding ceremony on Saturday, September 23.
 In an interview with Radar Online, Barbara blamed David Eason, her new son-in-law, for destroying her relationship with her daughter.

 “I would’ve loved to be there to see my grandchildren all dressed up and everything,” she admitted.
 “It’s painful, very painful.”

 Barbara Evans also said her grandson Jace, 8, was “very upset” for not being able to attend his mother’s wedding ceremony.
-None of Jenelle Evan’s family was in attendance when the Teen Mom 2 reality star walked down the aisle to be received by her groom David.
+None of Jenelle Evan’s family was in attendance when the Teen Mom 2 reality star walked down the aisle to be received by her groom, David.

-“Everyone David knows is there, she has no body there,” Barbara added.
+“Everyone David knows is there, she has nobody there,” Barbara added.
 “When push comes to shove it doesn’t matter.
 When you’re a mother it’s unconditional love.
 To do this to me, it is heart wrenching.
 If this is what she chooses to alienate me out of her life so be it.”

-A recent report by The Ashley’s Reality Roundup on September 24 confirmed that Barbara Evans was at the beach with one of her friends on the afternoon her daughter was wed.
+A recent report by the Ashley’s Reality Roundup on September 24 confirmed that Barbara Evans was at the beach with one of her friends on the afternoon her daughter was wed.
 Barbara also shared a photo of herself basking in the warm weather while giving her followers the thumbs up sign.

 Find out how #TeenMom2 star Barbara Evans spent her daughter Jenelle's wedding day yesterday: https://t.co/O6lYC6sMGi pic.twitter.com/2mwW19eyMb